bennet-gke/Bauphysik-Formelsamlung/README.md

 - **Exam preparation** – all relevant formulas in one place
 - **Accompanying exercises & tutorials** – quick reference while solving problems
 - **Reference for projects** – especially for the module *Energy-Optimized Building Design*

 ---

-### 📚 Sources

-This formula collection is based on:

-- Lecture slides and videos by Prof. Dr.-Ing.
-Ingo Weidlich & Christian Steuck
-- Old lecture scripts by Stephenson/Wellershoff
-- Exercise and tutorial materials from HCU
-- Supplementary literature according to the provided reading list

----